litegapps/litegapps.github.io/content/doc/litegapps_variant.md

 *``[AUTO]LiteGapps_Pixel_arm64_12.0_v3.0_official.zip  Size = 1.2  GB``*

-***Description ** LiteGapps Pixel is a complete package of Google apps ported directly from Google Pixel.
+***Description** : LiteGapps Pixel is a complete package of Google apps ported directly from Google Pixel.
 You will get Google Apps on Google Pixel and their features, but they are large in size.*

 ### Core